gitter-badger/tinysystemd/README.md

 ###Where is udev?

 For now, systemd-228 works fine with shipping in jessie udev-215 and I don't see any reason to additionally maintain tons of debian-specific kludges around it.
-However, this can break when kdbus will come.
+However, this can break when ~~kdbus~~ ~~bus-1~~ some unpredictable dangerous piece of shit will come.

 ###Where is systemd-cgls, systemd-cgtop, systemd-analyze, etc?